 A. Teaching methods

-Methods used: expositive lecture, seminar, role-playing, bedside teaching, and discussion of clinical cases.
+Methods used: Face-to-face lectures with presentations recorded with sound and/or image of the lecturer, seminar, role-playing, bedside teaching, and discussion of clinical cases.

-In the theoretical classes, the lectures are predominantly expositive for all students attending the semester, not exceeding 50 minutes for both presentation and discussion.
+The theoretical teaching is predominantly classroom lectures for all students attending the semester, not exceeding 50 minutes for both presentation and discussion.